-The Cobra feels great in the hand – the motor housing is really small and unobtrusive – and we really rate the battery-saving two speed option and the long two-sided cutting blade for effortless hedge trimming.
+The Cobra feels good in the hand – the motor housing is really small and unobtrusive – and we really rate the battery-saving two speed option and the long two-sided cutting blade for effortless hedge trimming.
 It’s not too pricey either.

 It’s a shame you can’t remove the extension arm and use just the bladed end for waist- and eye-level trimming but at least the blade assembly can articulate through 135 degrees so it isn’t too tricky for low-level vertical work.

-That said, when it comes time to tackle the top of your unruly English Yew, this model is in its element, despite it being top heavy.
-Simply angle the head at 90º and scythe, baby, scythe.
-Its new uprated blade is now tough enough to cut through branches up to a 2.5cm in diameter, which is damn good for a hedge trimmer.
+However, when it comes time to tackle the top of your unruly English Yew, this model is in its element, despite it being a bit top heavy.
+Simply angle the head at 90º and scythe.
+Its new uprated blade is tough enough to cut through branches up to a 2.5cm in diameter, which is damn good for a hedge trimmer.
 And when you come across a thicker branch of up 6cm in width, simply clip on the optional branch cutter.
 You should get an impressive 60 minutes of running time out of the battery but be prepared to wait up to four hours for it to charge.

 This B&D cordless entry comes equipped with an amply long 55cm dual-action blade that snips through larger hedge branches up to 15mm thick with ease, thanks in part to the 22mm gap between each blade, the powerful 36v lithium battery (swappable with other B&D power gear) and Black & Decker’s E-drive technology.